Redmi Note 4: Reception

 The smartphone received mostly positive feedback upon its launch because of its great battery life, CPU performance, good thermal performance, great price-to-performance ratio and a great day-to-day performance.

-GSMArena states: “The Redmi Note 4(X)'s Snapdragon 625, which we consider to be the ultimate mid-range chipset for this generation, provides excellent performance with great power efficiency and thermal properties.
-The battery life of this phone is jaw-dropping, the MIUI experience is smooth, and the camera does well in all occasions.
-All these goodies come in a sturdy metal body, which adds to the already great value of the Redmi Note 4(X).”
-Also, in GSMArena's device review, the Snapdragon edition of the phone scored much better than the specified figures, getting a 1500:1 Contrast ratio, 484 nits of maximum luminance and excellent colour accuracy for the class.
+According to GSMArena, the Redmi Note 4(X)'s Snapdragon 625, provides performance with power efficiency and thermal properties.
+Also, in GSMArena's device review, the Snapdragon edition of the phone scored better than the specified figures, getting a 1500:1 Contrast ratio, 484 nits of maximum luminance and high colour accuracy for the class.

-According to AndroidAuthority: “The Redmi Note 4(X) is not perfect, but it is a well-rounded package that one wouldn't hesitate to recommend to anyone looking for a budget or mid-range smartphone.
-Packed in a neat chassis, the smartphone performs great and is a compelling value-for-money smartphone.”
+According to AndroidAuthority, The Redmi Note 4(X) was described as an imperfect yet well-rounded device, recommended for consumers seeking a budget or mid-range smartphone.
+The publication noted that its design, performance, and overall build (like being packed in a neat chassis) contributed to its value proposition and is a compelling value-for-money smartphone.

 Gadgets360 also rated the phone 8 of 10, appreciating the device for its battery efficiency, good performance for the class and good thermal efficiency.

 AndroidCentral also considered Redmi Note 4 (SD variant) to be one of the best smartphones one can buy in the mid-budget range, even after 6 months of launch.

 TechRadar called Redmi Note 4 to be an overall impressive device overall, though lacking the X factor, getting 4/5 ratings.

 Initially, upon launch, it was not received as the true successor of the Redmi Note 3 (Snapdragon variant) mostly because of the use of the Snapdragon 625 as opposed to the Snapdragon 650 in Redmi Note 3 in terms of the RAW performance of the CPU and GPU.
 Though perceived initially as a theoretical downgrade by media, XDA Developers also considered the device an upgrade to Redmi Note 3, citing its overall sustained performance, on par day-to-day performance and better battery and thermal performance by a good margin.
 The new Snapdragon 625 was well received by users as well as reviewers after using the device for a while owing to the better fabrication process, battery life and thermal efficiency of the new chipset over the Snapdragon 650.